 - 1 tablespoon of fat - choose from butter, ghee or virgin coconut oil

 - 1 tsp of fresh cracked black pepper

 - 1. Mix the turmeric powder, pepper and water in a small saucepan until combined and bring to a gentle simmer.

 - 2. Add the fat of choice and continue to simmer for a further 6 - 10 minutes.
 Take it off the heat when it comes to form a soft paste.
 You might need to add a little extra water if it becomes too thick.

 - 3. Store in a clean jar in the fridge for up to two weeks.

-I prefer to use certified organic turmeric powder that I buy in bulk, a quick online search will find a supplier near you.
+Use quality certified organic turmeric powder when you can.
+I buy it in bulk, a quick online search will find a supplier near you.

 Enjoy your daily dose of sunshine!